 The second album of previously-unreleased recordings to be issued after John Lennon’s death, Live In New York City was recorded at the One To One fundraiser at Madison Square Garden on 30 August 1972.
-It was released on this day in the United States.
+It was released on 24 January 1986 in the United States.

 The album carried a producer’s credit for Yoko Ono, and featured a cover photograph by Bob Gruen.

 In the United Kingdom Live In New York City reached number 55 upon its release on 24 February 1986.
-It peaked, a surprisingly poor showing.
 It spent just three weeks in the charts before dropping out.
 It was issued on LP and cassette, though both were deleted in November 1988.
 The album was also released on compact disc on 28 April, and contained a four-page booklet.

 It fared slightly better in the United States, peaking at number 41 and was eventually certified gold.
 The vinyl and cassette were released on 24 January 1986, and the compact disc on 26 May.